The Pennsylvania Gaming Control Board (PGCB) is ready to review the first PA sports betting applications.

 Thursday morning, the board announced that the window is open, and existing casino licensees can begin submitting paperwork immediately.
 Operators were given the news directly prior to the public release.
 Regulators are also fielding applications for daily fantasy sports and online gambling.
 Online lottery expansion is well underway, too.

 Today’s PGCB announcement follows Wednesday’s approval of the “first in a series” of temporary regulations for sports betting.
 There’s not much to them so far, but there’s plenty to get the industry rolling.
-You can read the working regulations here.

 Executive Director Kevin O’Toole says the board will update the framework often going forward: